cemartins/mqconsole/src/site/markdown/index.md

 MQConsole is a small JavaFX2 utility application which allows you to interact with an IBM Websphere MQ messaging broker.

-From a main window with the list of available queues you can:
+From the main window with the list of available queues you can:

-- List the messages in a queue
+- See the list the messages in a queue
-- View a especific message details
+- View the details of specific message
-- Send a new message to a queue and wait for a response
+- Send a new message to a queue and wait for its response
-- Listen to new messages arriving at a queue and display themautomatically.
+- Listen to new messages arriving at a queue and display them automatically.

-No need to have administrative credentials, just configure the hostname where the broker is in, the channel and the name of the queue manager.
+No need to have administrative credentials, just configure the hostname where the broker is, the channel and the name of the queue manager.

 Please see the [project page](https://github.com/cemartins/mqconsole) at Github for source code and support and the [binary packages page](https://bintray.com/cemartins/mqconsole/MQConsole) for downloads.